RaghuTheFire/SwarmDronesVideoDistribution/README.md

 - If all clients have disconnected, it closes the main socket and terminates the program.
 - Waits for all client threads to finish before exiting.
 4. The program uses OpenCV to decode and display the received video frames from clients.
-5. The `NetworkPerformanceMetrics` class (not shown in the provided code) is likely responsible for calculating and monitoring various performance metrics related to the video streaming, such as throughput, latency, and jitter.
+5. The `NetworkPerformanceMetrics` class responsible for calculating and monitoring various performance metrics related to the video streaming, such as throughput, latency, and jitter.
 Overall, this code implements a server that can handle multiple client connections for video streaming, synchronize clocks with clients, decode and display received video frames, and monitor performance metrics for each client connection.